Vyral/brett-jennings/_posts/2025-12-15-should-i-sell-my-home-during-the-holidays.md

   to sell.
 Here’s why this season’s motivated buyers and low competition could work to your advantage.
 enclosure:
-pullquote: he holidays bring a sense of comfort that helps buyers connect with a home.
+pullquote: The holidays bring a sense of comfort that helps buyers connect with a home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true